allthroughthenight/allthroughthenight.github.io/_posts/2021-01-03-what-i-played-this-year.md

 title: "What I Played This Year - 2020"
 ---

-Gaming isn't unique to tech, but I've gotten better at working on my backlog, and i short, it was the year of platformers.
+Gaming isn't unique to tech, but I've gotten better at working on my backlog, and this year was the year of platformers.

 # Games